bigbabyboost/ags-dots/README.md

 - `swww` - wallpaper-picker & other related stuff
 - `imagemagick` - for compressing images
 - `flatpak` - flatpak update widget
+- `zenity` - file-picker

+Sometimes I forget which packages are required, so I may not always update the README accordingly.
+Please keep that in mind. 🙈

 **Fonts**